Search

 Melissa Gyllenborg

 The Maryville University Department of Athletics and Campus Recreation announced Melissa Gyllenborg as the new head coach of the women’s lacrosse program in May 2022.
-She comes to Maryville after serving as the head coach at McKendree University for the last eight seasons.
+She came to Maryville after serving as the head coach at McKendree University for eight seasons.
+In nine seasons as a head coach, Gyllenborg has amassed a career record of 92-58.

-In the just concluded 2022 season, Gyllenborg guided the Bearcats to a third-place finish in the Great Lakes Valley Conference regular season and a berth into the GLVC Tournament.
+In the 2022 season, Gyllenborg guided the Bearcats to a third-place finish in the Great Lakes Valley Conference regular season and a berth into the GLVC Tournament.
 McKendree had six total selections to the 2022 All-GLVC Team, including first-team honorees Kat Albrecht and Sidney Tiemann.
-The duo were selected to the IWLA All-Region second team, too, in 2022.
+The duo was selected to the IWLA All-Region second team, too, in 2022.

 After CoVID-19 halted the 2020 season, Gyllenborg led McKendree to a 10-4 record in 2021, a third place in the GLVC standings and the No. 3 seed in the conference tournament.
 She coached seven All-GLVC players, including first-team selection Kat Albrecht.
 Her 2021 squad had the school’s highest team GPA that academic year.